Executive Vice President and General Counsel

 The Madison Square Garden Company

-Lawrence J. Burian is executive vice president, general counsel and secretary of The Madison Square Garden Company (MSG), a sports and entertainment leader with renowned performance venues, entertainment properties, and professional sports teams.
-Mr. Burian also serves as general counsel of MSG Networks Inc., which houses two award-winning regional sports and entertainment networks – MSG Network and MSG+.
+Lawrence J. Burian is Executive Vice President and General Counsel of The Madison Square Garden Company (MSG), a sports and entertainment leader with renowned performance venues, entertainment properties, and professional sports teams.
+Mr. Burian also serves as General Counsel of MSG Networks Inc., which houses two award-winning regional sports and entertainment networks – MSG Network and MSG+.

 In 2015, Mr. Burian helped lead the successful spin-off of MSG from its predecessor company (previously named The Madison Square Garden Company and now called MSG Networks Inc.) to become a standalone sports and entertainment company.
 Following the spin-off, MSG Networks Inc. became a standalone media company, for which Mr. Burian continues to oversee and direct all legal affairs.